Risk Management Tools & Resources

 Laura M. Cascella, MA, CPHRM

 Behavioral health issues have escalated in recent years and pose serious public health and patient safety concerns.
-About 1 in 5 adults in the United States has a behavioral health condition; slightly more than 15 percent of adolescents report having a major depressive disorder in the last year; and less than half of people who have mental illnesses receive treatment.1
+About 23 percent of adults in the United States have a behavioral health condition; 20 percent of adolescents report having a major depressive episode in the last year; and only half of people who have mental illnesses receive treatment.1

-A significant and ongoing concern for healthcare organizations is the management of behavioral health patients in emergency departments (EDs).
-The convergence of multiple factors has exacerbated this problem, including the opioid crisis, an uptick in suicide attempts, mental health workforce shortages, and dwindling behavioral health services.2
+A significant and ongoing concern for healthcare organizations is managing behavioral health patients in emergency departments (EDs).
+The convergence of multiple factors has exacerbated this problem, including lack of insurance coverage, an uptick in suicide attempts, mental health workforce shortages, and dwindling behavioral health services.2

 Various strategies have been proposed to improve the care and management of behavioral health patients in emergency care settings.
-Although no single set of strategies offers a perfect solution for all facilities, various recommendations — such as the following — should be considered:
+Although no single set of strategies offers a perfect solution for all facilities, the following recommendations may help enhance healthcare organizations’ efforts to provide high-quality care to these patients:

-• Thoroughly evaluate current policies and procedures for managing behavioral health patients to determine how well they are working and how they can be improved.
-Solicit feedback from healthcare providers, staff members, patients, and family members.
+• Thoroughly evaluate current policies and procedures for managing behavioral health patients to determine how well they are working and how to improve them.
+Solicit feedback from healthcare providers, staff members, patients, family members, and community partners.

 • Provide clinicians and staff members with ongoing behavioral health education to raise awareness about the situations they might encounter and their potential seriousness.
 A Health Affairs article explains that “When behavioral health needs are viewed as ‘other’ and ‘not my job,’ the quality of care and the patient and family experience of care suffer.”4

-• Foster an ED environment that supports the principles of a trauma-informed culture, a concept of the Substance Abuse and Mental Health Services Administration.
-Examples of these principles include safety, transparency, and collaboration.
+• Foster an ED environment that supports the principles of a trauma-informed culture, such as safety, transparency, and collaboration.
 Offer training to providers and staff members on trauma-informed care.

-• Educate healthcare providers and staff about available mental health and substance abuse services in the community, and forge collaborative relationships with these resources to improve care and streamline referral processes for behavioral health patients.
+• Educate healthcare providers and staff members about available mental health and substance abuse recovery services in the community, and forge collaborative relationships with organizations providing these services to improve care and streamline referral processes for behavioral health patients.

 • Use evidence-based guidelines to develop standardized protocols for managing different types of behavioral health conditions and crises.
 Develop policies related to triage, patient assessment, screening, monitoring, diagnosis, medications and other treatments, referrals, patient and staff safety, etc. Make sure clinicians and staff members are aware that patients might present with both behavioral health and medical issues that need attention.